FilteredPush/sci_name_qc/README.md

 	mvn install

+If javadoc errors in generated code are blocking a build and you want to be able to produce an artifact before addressing those, you can temporarily (these will still need to be addressed before deployment) suppress them to be just warnings with:

+   mvn clean package -DadditionalJOption=-Xdoclint:none

 # Testing on and offline

 Test are separated into those be run offline and those that require conection to remote services (GBIF API, WoRMS aphia API).